henryhyw/henryhyw.github.io/menu/about.md

 *Scroll to see more*

 Another passion of mine is diving into the world of computer science.
 I love coding and enjoy creating functional programs from scratch.
 It's thrilling to see lines of code come together to build something real and impactful.
-Feel free to check out my early adventures in computer science—it was a fun and exciting journey for me.
-You can explore more about it here: [My Early CS Adventures](https://henryhyw.github.io/early.html).
+Feel free to check out my [Projects](https://henryhyw.github.io/projects.html).

 <script>
   // Array of image filenames